tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 The Spark job runs only inside the nodes Slurm allocated.

-That is the clean boundary.
+That is the boundary we want.

 ---

 ## Resource mapping

-Keep the Slurm request and Spark settings aligned.
+Keep Slurm and Spark aligned.

 This Slurm request: